sagemath/trac_to_gh/Issue 9475.md

 Keywords: M4RI, spkg-check

-The new version improves elimination to some extend, comes with a cleaner API and has an option to suppress SSE instructions
+The new version improves elimination to some extent, comes with a cleaner API and has an option to suppress SSE instructions.

+---

+## Note to the release managers

+**Apply only [m4ri_new_version.v2.patch](http://trac.sagemath.org/sage_trac/raw-attachment/ticket/9475/m4ri_new_version.v2.patch) to the Sage library** when merging the [new M4RI spkg](http://sage.math.washington.edu/home/malb/spkgs/libm4ri-20100701.p1.spkg).

 Issue created by migration from https://trac.sagemath.org/ticket/9475